-Sanitary sewer overflows (SSOs) occur when blockages in the collection system cause sewage to come out of the sewer collection system.
+Sanitary sewer overflows (SSOs) occur when blockages in the collection system cause sewage to come out of the sewer collection system, which is usually at manhole locations.

-During the fiscal year from July 1, 2017 through June 30, 2018, the collection system experienced 27 SSOs that were 1,000 gallons or greater or that reached surface waters of the State.
-This represents a substantial decrease compared to the SSOs experienced during the previous reporting period, which was higher than average due to 2 exceptionally heavy rainfall events.
-The Department continues to pursue its goal of reducing the number of SSO's that occur each year and invests millions of dollars to replace sewer lines in poor condition, operation of a fleet of sewer flush trucks and predictive maintenance on sewer pump stations.
+During the fiscal year from July 1, 2018 through June 30, 2019, the collection system experienced 37 SSOs that were 1,000 gallons or greater or that reached surface waters of the State.
+Of the 37 SSO's, 25 were dry weather events, which means they were not caused by excessive rainfall or a structural failure and were the result of preventable issues.
+The Department continues to pursue its goal of reducing the number of SSO's by investing millions of dollars to replace sewer lines in poor condition, by employing a fleet of sewer flusher trucks to clear blockages and proactively maintaining pumping equipment to reduce the chance of failure.

-Debris was the leading cause of SSOs this year at 30%, with grease accounting for 22% and the combination of grease and debris representing 15%.
-This means that 67% of the SSO's could have been prevented if inappropriate materials were not discharged to the sewer system.
 Debris can be such items as rags, paper towels, "flushable" wipes, feminine hygiene products, etc., all of which are illegal to discharge into the sanitary sewer system.
 Cooking grease is also not appropriate to pour down the drain as it quickly congeals underground and creates blockages.
-The Department has an ongoing education program to educate residents and business owners regarding the need to keep grease and other inappropriate materials out of the sewer system as well as a comprehensive preventive maintenance program.
+The Department has an ongoing education program to educate residents and business owners regarding the need to keep grease and other inappropriate materials out of the sewer system.